 Often, custom keyboards will take a bit of effort and patience to build, as the switches will have to be soldered to the PCB.
 But hot swap PCBs are becoming more popular.
 These PCBs let you swap switches in and out by just snapping them in; no soldering required.

 Hot swap also opens up a whole new world of customization.
 Feel like clicky switches one week and linears the next?
 No problem.
 It really helps make your keyboard uniquely yours.
-Some pre-assembled boards come with hot swap PCBs too, like the Glorious Modular Mechanical Keyboard (GMMK).
+Pre-assembled keyboards that come with hot swap PCBs are increasing in popularity too, so check out our guide to the best hot-swappable keyboards if you’re interested in that.

 There’s really no contest here in the mechanical vs. membrane keyboard competition.
 If you want to customize your keyboard, mechanical keyboards are hands-down the winner.